Mets edge Yankees 3-2 in 9th for 2-game Subway Series sweep - WHIZ News

 TRAINER’S ROOM

 Yankees: RHP Michael King had surgery on his fractured right elbow.
-Manager Aaron Boone said the team probably won’t know for at least a couple of months whether to expect King back for spring training next year.
-The fracture will need eight to 10 weeks to heal before doctors can properly determine whether there was ligament damage, Boone said. … RHP Luis Severino (right lat strain) hasn’t started throwing again yet. … LHP Zack Britton (Tommy John surgery) threw another bullpen and is scheduled to face hitters sometime in the next 10 days or so, but Boone doesn’t want to place any expectations on whether the reliever can return by September.
+Boone said the team probably won’t know for at least a couple of months whether to expect King back for spring training next year. … LHP Zack Britton (Tommy John surgery) threw another bullpen and is scheduled to face hitters sometime in the next 10 days or so, but Boone doesn’t want to place any expectations on whether the reliever can return by September.

 UP NEXT

 Mets: Following their second day off this week, the Mets face Marlins ace Sandy Alcantara (9-4, 1.81 ERA) on Friday night for the fourth time since June 19.
-The All-Star righty is 1-1 with a 2.45 ERA over 22 innings in the previous three matchups.
 New York RHP Chris Bassitt (7-7, 3.72 ERA) pitches the series opener in Miami.

 More AP MLB coverage: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports